Happy #femalefilmmakerfriday everyone!

 ML: Around 9-10 years.

-FM: How did you manage to pay rent and live while working on your film?
+FM: That’s a long time, but not necessarily when it comes to making movies.
+How did you manage to pay rent and live while working on your film?

 ML: I love this question, nobody ever asks.
 I did it by working way too much!
 After work then work and then on the weekends.
 Thank God I love what we do.